Prince Vsevolod Ivanovich of Russia: Exile

 Vsevolod was reunited with his mother.

 They moved to Paris and eventually went to live in Belgrade with his maternal grandfather King Peter I of Serbia.
 After his death in 1921, Vsevolod's uncle King Alexander bought a Villa at Cap Ferrat in the south of France for Vsevolod, his mother and his sister.
+In 1922, as a child, Vsevolod attended the grand celebration of his uncle King Alexander’s wedding to Maria of Romania in Belgrade, together with his mother and sister.